Singing: Vocal technique to help your students hear a new tonality. Download a vocal-exercises-for-singing PDF, FREE!

 Sometimes the pattern's rhythm and melody will allow for the use of the V7 chord as well as the I chord, and this helps establish a strong feeling for the new key.

 However, with the last pattern on this page of warmups, the descending arpeggios, I try to wean my young students off the need for chords as soon as may be, since this exercise must be sung a capella ("without accompaniment") in the audition recordings.
-They are not even to hum the next note ahead of time - it must be "thought" in their heads and then sung aloud correctly.

 So when working on that pattern, we will go through it once with "helper" tones; each key, or maybe just the top one or two notes, played along with them.
 Then the student sings the pattern again, but the second time, I wait until AFTER they sing each tone to softly press the piano key.